 - o: 202-626-7726

 Patrick Darno focuses his practice on patent prosecution and counseling related to matters before the U.S. Patent and Trademark Office.
 Patrick’s technical background reflects his extensive history working with companies in the bioinformatics and communications fields.

 In recent years, Patrick has focused his practice on the intersection of computer technology and life sciences.
-During this time, he has specialized in the preparation and prosecution of patent applications related to primary, secondary, and tertiary analysis of genomic data produced by next-generation sequencing machines such as those produced by Illumina Inc. In addition, Patrick has gained substantial experience preparing and prosecuting patent applications in other bioinformatics related technologies including the digital therapeutics technology space.
+During this time, he has specialized in the preparation and prosecution of patent applications related to primary, secondary, and tertiary analysis of genomic data produced by next-generation sequencing machines such as those produced by Illumina Inc. In addition, Patrick has gained substantial experience preparing and prosecuting patent applications in other bioinformatics-related technologies, including the digital therapeutics technology space.

-Prior to joining Fish, Patrick’s previous legal work included both patent litigation and patent prosecution as an associate at a general practice law firm, and he also worked as a patent examiner at the USPTO where he handled patent applications in the fields of database, data structures, and file management.
+Prior to joining Fish, Patrick’s previous legal work included both patent litigation and patent prosecution as an associate at a general practice law firm, and he also worked as a patent examiner at the USPTO, where he handled patent applications in the fields of database, data structures, and file management.

 Patrick also dedicates his time to pro bono causes.
 For several years, he has provided pro bono patent prosecution services to an inventor who, at the age of 14, created an innovative technology to fight cyberbullying on social media networks.
 The technology has since been used in over 1,500 schools around the world.

 Patrick also volunteers as a coach for Columbus School of Law students competing in the USPTO’s annual National Patent Application Drafting Competition, giving him an opportunity to help mentor the next generation of intellectual property attorneys from his law school.
 In his spare time, Patrick enjoys the "you-pick" farms, wineries, and museums Northern Virginia has to offer his family of five.